Everything You Need To Know About Student Credit Cards

 3. You’ll be ready for emergencies

-Credit cards can act as a financial safety net for college students.
-While the use of a credit card doesn’t replace an emergency fund or the need for budgeting, a credit card can help offer a sense of financial security in dire situations.
-For example, your car broke down, and you need to pay for it to be repaired, or one of your relatives passes, and you want to fly to the funeral.
-In both of these scenarios, you may not have cash with you to handle the unexpected expenses.
+The use of a credit card doesn’t replace an emergency fund or the need for budgeting.
+However, a credit card can help offer a sense of financial security in dire situations when you don’t have cash on hand.
+For example, your car breaks down and you need to pay for it to be repaired, or one of your relatives passes and you want to fly to the funeral.
+In addition to handling unexpected expenses, a credit card offers added security.
+If your card is lost or stolen, you’re protected from unauthorized charges, unlike cash.

 4. You’ll gain financial independence